ShafaqArshad/Test-Course-Dev-1/Free Learning Path Sa/lp.md

 title: Free Learning Path Sa
-description: Lets learn how to build a web application with Flask.
+description: Lets learn how to build a web application with Flask. shafaq
 scenarios:
     - Free Scenario In Hn
 isPremium: false